apache/camel-kamelets-examples/jbang/azure-eventhubs-kafka-azure-schema-registry/README.md

 camel run kafka-log.camel.yaml
 ```

-You can also use the Kamelet for working with Azure Schema Registry and Azure Eventhubs Kafka
+You can also use the Kamelet for working with Azure Schema Registry and Azure Event Hubs Kafka

 ```bash
 jbang --fresh run camel@apache/camel run kafka-kamelet-log.camel.yaml
 ```

-You can also use the Kamelet for producing to Azure Schema Registry and Azure Eventhubs Kafka
+You can also use the Kamelet for producing to Azure Schema Registry and Azure Event Hubs Kafka

 ```bash
 jbang --fresh run camel@apache/camel run --local-kamelet-dir=<path_to_your_local_kamelets> azure-kafka-schema-registry-producer.camel.yaml